walidabazo/Create-your-map-Geojson-html5/README.md

-# Create your map jeojson html5
+# Create your map geojson html5
  - How to use leaflet js to create map
  - Map of world countries vectors created from GeoJSON objects